Hamad bin Khalifa Al Thani

-Early years and education
+Early life, education, and career

-Hamad was born in 1952.
+Hamad was born in Doha, Qatar on 1 January 1952.
 His mother died soon after his birth and he was raised by his uncle.
+He received his early education in Qatar.

 He graduated from the British Royal Military Academy at Sandhurst in 1971, and was then commissioned as a lieutenant colonel in Qatar's armed forces.
 A few months later he returned to Qatar and was made commander of a mobile brigade, which later became a force called "Hamad Brigade".
 In 1972, Hamad had the rank of general, and became army chief of staff.
 Next he was appointed commander-in-chief of Qatar's armed forces with the rank of major general.
 In 1977 he was named minister of defense.
+He was eventually promoted to the ranks of lieutenant general and full general.
+His tenure as minister of defense coincided with the Gulf War, and Hamad met United States defense secretary Dick Cheney in 1991, during discussions about the postwar security architecture for the Arab states of the Persian Gulf.
+Hamad also promoted Qatar's participation in international sports, founded the Qatar Open tennis tournament, and led the Supreme Council for Youth Welfare from 1979 to 1991.

-Hamad was appointed Heir Apparent of Qatar in 1977 and held the post until 1995.
+Hamad was appointed Heir Apparent of Qatar in 1977.
 In the early 1980s, he led the Supreme Planning Council, which sets Qatar's basic economic and social policies.
 Starting in 1992, Hamad's father began gradually handing over responsibility for the day-to-day running of the country, including the development of Qatar's oil and natural gas resources, rendering him the effective ruler of the country.
 However, his father ultimately retained control over state finances.
-On 27 June 1995, he won the throne from his father in a palace coup, Hamad became Emir of Qatar and was crowned on 20 June 2000.
+Hamad came to be regarded as the de facto leader of the country, while his father's role as emir was considered a formality.
+He began to change Qatar's foreign policy from other Gulf Arab states by increasing contact and trade with Israel, calling for the lifting of international sanctions against Iraq, and improving relations with Iran.
+Qatar became the first Gulf monarchy to re-establish relations with Iraq after the Gulf War.
+Hamad met Iranian foreign minister Ali Akbar Velayati in 1994, who described Iran's relations with Qatar as "fraternal and good".
+Hamad also maintained cooperation with the United States, which included the building of a military base in Qatar, despite its criticisms of Qatar's increasing ties with Iraq and Iran.